Pioneer Secondary School

 Pioneer Secondary School (abbreviation: PSS) was a government co-educational secondary school in Jurong West, Singapore.

 It existed from 1994 to 2016.

-Due to falling enrollment, the school has merged into Boon Lay Secondary School.
+Due to falling enrolment, the school was merged into Boon Lay Secondary School.

 History

 The school officially opened in December 1994.
 While awaiting the completion of its building, it was temporarily located at Hong Kah Secondary School In March 2016, it was announced that due to falling student cohort sizes the school would be merged with Boon Lay Secondary School.
 The merge is expected to be done in January 2017 with the new school located at Boon Lay Secondary School.